fwork-io/fwork-legal-docs/terms-and-condition.md

 By accepting these terms, Freelancers automatically opt-in to receive emails from TalentDesk.io, an enterprise service powered by FWork.
 TalentDesk.io is a cloud-based project management platform used by enterprise clients to efficiently manage large projects that require the services of multiple freelancers, contractors and employees.

-FWork provides TalentDesk.io with access to the FWork freelancer database as part of the TalentDesk.io ‘Discover Talent’ feature.
-Freelancers can be directly contacted by clients of TalentDesk.io and be invited to participate in projects via the TalentDesk.io platform.

-FWork takes privacy and data security extremely seriously and users may opt out from receiving project invites and email notifications from TalentDesk.io by logging in to the FWork account and unsubscribing from the Settings > Notifications page.

 ## 2. FWork user accounts
 To access the full FWork site, Users have to register for an account, provide accurate and complete information, and keep their account information updated.
 Both Buyers and Freelancers undergo the same account registration process.